Chia-Network/oldvdf-competition/README.md

 1. The [first one](https://eprint.iacr.org/2018/627.pdf) by Krzysztof Pietrzak, that is fast to create, but large and slow to verify.
 2. The [second one](https://eprint.iacr.org/2018/623.pdf) by Benjamin Wesolowski which is slower to create (but parallelizable), but small, and quick to verify.
 There is also a variation of wesolowski called n-wesolowski, that allows computing the proof faster, with some added parallelism, proof size, and verification time.

-Both approaches are summarized in [this survey paper](https://eprint.iacr.org/2018/712.pdf) by Boneh, Bünz, and Fisch.
+Both approaches are summarized in [this survey paper](https://eprint.iacr.org/2018/712.pdf) by Boneh, Bünz, and Fisch, and we have an explanation of class groups and binary quadratic forms [here](https://www.dropbox.com/s/aqupbohwj08s1q3/bqf%20%281%29.pdf?dl=0).

-We have an explanation of class groups and binary quadratic forms [here](https://www.dropbox.com/s/aqupbohwj08s1q3/bqf%20%281%29.pdf?dl=0).
+A sample submission with a C++ implementation can be found [here](https://github.com/Chia-Network/vdf-competition/tree/master/sample-entry-1).

 Want to learn more?
 Join [Chia's public Keybase group](https://keybase.io/team/chia_network.public) or read Chia's [reddit](https://www.reddit.com/r/chia_vdf).

 ---
 ## ENTRY FORM